The Room of The Last Supper: The Place of Two Traditions

 The Cenacle thus became a fascinating blend of Christian and Islamic influences.

-The Room Of The Last Supper
+The Room of the Last Supper

 31